 Diabetes in Cats and People

 Diabetes is a metabolic disorder that results in high blood glucose (blood sugar) levels.
 In type 2 diabetes—the most common form of diabetes in people—the body doesn’t use insulin properly.
-Normally produced by beta cells inside the pancreas, insulin helps the body use or store the glucose (sugar) from food for energy.
+Normally produced by beta cells inside the pancreas, insulin helps the body use the glucose (sugar) from food for energy or store it for later.
 In people and animals with diabetes, the glucose builds up in the blood instead of going into cells.
 An immediate effect is that the cells are starved for energy.
 And over time, the high blood glucose levels may cause skin and eye complications, nerve damage, and other problems.8

 Because feline diabetes shares many of the same features, risk factors, and complications as type 2 diabetes in people, cats are a good animal model for studying the human disease.
 Studies in cats may lead to better ways to prevent and treat diabetes in both felines and humans.10